-Assessment: The plan is sponsored by over 1,300 employers across more than 50 industries in 29 states.
-One employer contributed about 53% of total contributions to the plan in 2021.
-No significant employer has withdrawn from the plan since 2011, and new bargaining units have negotiated into the plan throughout the country.
+Assessment: The plan is sponsored by over 1,400 employers across approximately 50 industries in 29 states.
+One employer contributed about 52% of total contributions to the plan in 2022.
+No significant employer has withdrawn from the plan since 2011, and new bargaining units have been negotiated into the plan throughout the country.